ome/omero-guide-introduction/docs/data-management.rst

 #.
 These represent imported Images.
 The original Images are stored on the server and the generated thumbnails allow us to browse them.

-#.
-Bio-Formats,\ https://www.openmicroscopy.org/bio-formats/\ , is used to read the pixel-data and metadata from over 150 different image formats, including multi-z timelapse images with many channels, they are referenced as 5D Images.
+#.  `Bio-Formats <https://www.openmicroscopy.org/bio-formats/>`_ is used to read the pixel-data and metadata from over 150 different image formats, including multi-z timelapse images with many channels, they are referenced as 5D Images.
 Large pathology and medical images are also supported.

 #.
 Select an Image.
 In the right-hand pane, metadata read by Bio-Formats and stored in a relational database is displayed: